Brett-Kennedy/CountsOutlierDetector/README.md

 **Compare Dimensionalities Notebook**
 The (compare dimensionalities)[] notebook examines how many outliers tend to be found in higher-dimensional spaces than lower-dimensional spaces.
 This establishes that, while examining higher dimensional spaces is often useful, on the whole, most outliers can be detected considering only up to two or three dimensions.
 In fact, the (hyperparameter tuning notebook)[]

+Many datasets just don't have outliers.
+Of the 78? checked, only one has any at 6d, though it has many.

+As expected, the patterns are quite different from one dataset to another.

 Old:
 [Example Counts Outlier Detector](https://github.com/Brett-Kennedy/CountsOutlierDetector/blob/main/examples/Examples_Counts_Outlier_Detector.ipynb)